Black Women and Uterine Fibroids

 Magnetic Resonance-Guided Focused Ultrasound

-This is a minimally invasive procedure.
-It uses high-energy ultrasound waves to generate heat at a specific point to destroy uterine fibroid tissue and relieve symptoms.
-The MR scanner allows the Interventional Radiologist to see where the fibroid is and to monitor temperature changes inside the body.
-Only a small spot is treated at a time and the process is repeated until the fibroid is destroyed.
-This procedure is limited to symptomatic women not interested in childbearing who have only a few fibroids.
+This is a minimally invasive procedure in that it uses high-energy ultrasound waves to generate heat at a specific point to destroy uterine fibroid tissue and relieve symptoms.
+The MR scanner allows the radiologist to see where the fibroid is and to monitor temperature changes inside the body.
+Only a small spot is treated at a time, and the process is repeated until the fibroid is destroyed.
+This procedure is limited to symptomatic women with only a few fibroids who are not interested in having children afterwards.

 Uterine Fibroid Embolization